Canop/bacon/website/src/config.md

 env | a map of environment vars, for example `env.LOG_LEVEL="die"` |
 hide_scrollbar | whether to hide the scrollbar (for easier select & copy) | `false` kill | a command replacing the default job interruption (platform dependant, `SIGKILL` on unix).
 For example `kill = ["kill", "-s", "INT"]` |
-ignore | list of glob patterns for files to ignore |
+ignore | list of glob patterns for files to ignore.
+Patterns starting with `!` are negations that force-include matching paths, overriding other ignore rules (including `.gitignore`) |
 ignored_lines | regular expressions for lines to ignore |
 extraneous_args | if `false`, the action is run "as is" from `bacon.toml`, eg: no `--all-features` or `--features` inclusion | `true` need_stdout |whether we need to capture stdout too (stderr is always captured) | `false`